ikinoti/Akan-Name-Generator/README.md

 ## Description

-This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This project is a web application that takes a user's birthday and compute the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Screenshot
 <img src="./images/akan.png" width="800px" height="400px">